hedgehog125/BagnaryCode/README.md

 * Instruction set 1.0 uses 8 bit memory addresses and has a 8 bit accumulator.
 * 1.1 uses 16 bits for both.
 * Addresses target a bit instead of a byte
-* (this is emulating a CPU that doesn't actually exist.
-It's hypothetical for now)

 # Getting started
 Run the emulator in your browser here: https://hedgehog125.github.io/BagnaryCode